include-dcc/include-shiny-template/README.md

     -   dev/01_start.R
     -   dev/02_dev.R

+2. After updating these files, please make sure to run the functions in `dev/01_start.R` to update this repository.

-2. If you want to push this shiny application to CAVATICA, add a github secret with your CAVATICA_AUTH_TOKEN.
+3. If you want to push this shiny application to CAVATICA, add a github secret with your CAVATICA_AUTH_TOKEN.
 Make sure you also create a CAVATICA project.
 Comment the `deploy` section of the `.github/workflows/ci.yaml`.